-all of the observations.
+Conceptually, the oceanic problem is perhaps best regarded as a form of control problem-one seeks to find those controls (typically the wind, freshwater, and heat exchanges with the atmosphere) that drive the ocean (actually the model) through a trajectory within error bars of all of the observations.
 The problem is somewhat more complex than a standard discrete control problem in that the estimated initial conditions, and often internal parameters of the model, are subject to change as part of the computation.
-In analogy with the classical problem of robotic control, a robot arm is required to pass within observational error of a series of known positions, velocities, acclerations, etc. on its way to a terminal state.
+In analogy with the classical problem of robotic control, a robot arm is required to pass within observational error of a series of known positions, velocities, accelerations, etc. on its way to a terminal state.
 But the numerical description of the robotic arm (the model) is believed to contain inaccuracies that are to be removed as data are employed.
 Similarly, the starting conditions for the robotic arm are believed erroneous in part as well and are to be re-estimated.
 The goal is to deduce as best possible what the state of the robotic arm was over the duration of observation and what the actual controls were, while simultaneously improving the estimates of the model and of the initial conditions.
-A useful general survey of many aspects of control theory, written for the physics community, can be found in Bechhoefer (2005).
+A useful general survey of many aspects of control theory, written for the physics community, can be found in [4].

 If L were a linear operator, one might contemplate simply solving the normal equations by Gaussian elimination or other algorithm.
 If non-linear, a variety of search/descent algorithms are available.
 The main issue for the oceanographic problem is one of dimension.
-In the existing ECCO configuration (July 2005), with the model written at one-degree spatial resolution and 23 vertical layers, the state vector, $\mathbf{x}(t)$ is a 5.3 million dimension vector of three components of velocity, temperature and salinity and seasurface elevation $(u, v, w, T, S, \eta)$ .
-The model is timestepped every hour for 13 years (1992-2004) producing a total state vector of $6.1 \times 10^{11}$ elements.
-The control vector, $\mathbf{u}(t)$ , has 310 elements over 13 years, and the data dimension is $2.1 \times 10^9$ elements, also over 13 years.
-Data numbers are dominated by the 6-hourly meteorological forcing-but they are adjusted only at two-day intervals to reduce the size of the control vector.
+In the existing ECCO configuration (July 2005), with the model written at one-degree spatial resolution and 23 vertical layers, the state vector, $\mathbf{x}(t)$ is a 5.3 million dimension vector of three components of velocity, temperature and salinity and seasurface elevation (u, v, w, T, S, η) .
+The model is time-stepped every hour for 13 years (1992-2004) producing a total state vector of 6.1×10^{11} elements.
+The control vector, $\mathbf{u}(t)$, has 310 elements over 13 years, and the data dimension is 2.1×10^9 million elements, also over 13 years.
+Data numbers are dominated by the 6-hourly meteorological forcing-but they are adjusted only at two-day intervals to provide partial smoothing over atmospheric synoptic scales, and to reduce the size of the control vector.
 (To restart the optimization requires a numerical state vector at time t, of about 21 million values, including tendency terms.)
 Thus the number of equations (albeit they are sparse) is much too large to be solved directly even with a linear model.
-In a sequential system such as the Kalman filter plus smoother, one is faced with the computation and storage of covariance matrices square of the dimension of $[\mathbf{x}(t), \mathbf{u}(t)]$ .
-It is for this reason that Fukumori et al. (1999) and others have resorted to a series of approximations to the filter/smoother equations so as to reduce the effective state and control vector dimensions.
+In a sequential system such as the Kalman filter plus smoother, one is faced with the computation and storage of covariance matrices square of the dimension of $[\mathbf{x}(t), \mathbf{u}(t)]$.
+It is for this reason that Fukumori et al. [13] and others have resorted to a series of approximations to the filter/smoother equations so as to reduce the effective state and control vector dimensions.